NetApp/trident/docs/docker/install/ndvp_sf_config.rst

 Element Software Configuration
 ==============================

-In addition to the :ref:`global configuration values <ndvp-global-config>`, when using Element software (NetApp HCI/SolidFire), these options are available.
+In addition to the :ref:`global configuration values <ndvp-global-config>`, when using Element Software (NetApp HCI/SolidFire), these options are available.

 +-----------------------+-------------------------------------------------------------------------------+----------------------------+
 | Option                | Description                                                                   | Example                    |